samsquire/ideas4/README.md

 # 188. Tip of execution management

 When I look at the evolution of computing over time, the abstractions we had didn't work properly or weren't powerful enough so we invented something new.
+Especially for network and distributed system scale computing systems.

 For example, we invented operating systems to manage parallel execution of programs on hardware first through cooperative scheduling then preemptive scheduling.
 We introduced processes and threads.
 Then we created virtual machines.
 Then we created containers.
 Then we created kubernetes.